cclazarou/phase-0-tracks/web_dev/jquery/notes.md

 4. code

 This is the general approach I take to our programming challenges, and it's worked so far with some tweaking along the way.
 Today I'm going to concentrate on the pseudocoding portion, since I tend to rush into coding.

+1. to learn jquery by creating a project that uses several jquery methods

+2. (see main.js)

+3. (resources listed above)

+4. (see index.html)